sahinurrahman-debug/NER-SHIELD/README.md

 ## What it does

-- **Predicts landslide risk** from rainfall, slope, soil saturation, vegetation cover, and 30 other sensor-style inputs using a trained XGBoost model (with a rule-based fallback if the model can't load), including a SHAP-based explainability breakdown of which factors drove a given prediction.
+- **Predicts landslide risk** from rainfall, slope, soil saturation, vegetation cover, historical lanslide count and 29 other sensor-style inputs using a trained XGBoost model (with a rule-based fallback if the model can't load), including a SHAP-based explainability breakdown of which factors drove a given prediction.
-- **Covers all 8 NER states / 130 districts** — not just one pilot district.
-Every district is geocoded and seeded with a baseline risk cell on first startup, so a prediction for *any* NER district immediately shows up on the map, in the emergency table, and in the outlook panel.
+- **Covers all 8 NER states / 130 districts** —  Every district is geocoded and seeded with a baseline risk cell on first startup, so a prediction for *any* NER district immediately shows up on the map, in the emergency table, and in the outlook panel.
-- **Pulls real, live weather data** (rainfall + soil moisture via Open-Meteo, free/keyless) on a timer and automatically rescores risk — no manual input required for the live-monitored demo cells.
+- **Pulls real, live weather data** (rainfall + soil moisture via Open-Meteo, free/keyless) on a timer and automatically rescores risk.
 - **Renders a live GIS dashboard**: risk heatmap, real infrastructure layer (hospitals, schools, key public buildings, major roads — seeded NER-wide from OpenStreetMap), road-connectivity status, weather-linked risk trend + statistical outlook (real least-squares regression, not a canned message), satellite NDVI vegetation-change detection (real Sentinel-2 imagery), and an emergency-response prioritisation ranking backed by real Census 2011 population data.
 - **Pushes updates live** over WebSocket (`/ws/live`) — new risk cells, predictions, and alerts appear on every connected dashboard instantly, no polling.
-- **Plans evacuation routes** for any location in NER: a real local road-network graph (Dijkstra, with simulated blocked-road detours) for the East Khasi Hills pilot area, falling back to live OSRM routing + nearest real hospital lookup (via OpenStreetMap Overpass) everywhere else in the region.
+- **Plans evacuation routes** for any location in NER: a real local road-network graph (Dijkstra, with simulated blocked-road detours) falling back to live OSRM routing + nearest real hospital lookup (via OpenStreetMap Overpass) everywhere else in the region.
 - **Lets citizens/field officers submit geo-tagged photo/video reports** of cracks, slope movement, or blocked roads from a mobile app, with offline queuing and a basic trust/spam score.
-- **Fires multilingual (English/Hindi/Assamese/Bengali) alerts** automatically when risk crosses a threshold — from field reports, predictions, or the live monitoring loop — via SMS (Textbee, using an Android phone's own SIM) with cooldown to avoid spam, and a **satellite fallback** (Rock7 RockBLOCK / Iridium SBD) for when a landslide has taken down both the local cell tower and the internet.
+- **Fires multilingual (English/Hindi/Assamese/Bengali) alerts** automatically when risk crosses a threshold — from field reports, predictions, or the live monitoring loop — via SMS (Textbee, using an Android phone's own SIM) with cooldown to avoid spam, and a **Satellite Fallback** (Rock7 RockBLOCK / Iridium SBD) for when a landslide has taken down both the local cell tower and the internet.

 ## Architecture